-Vapor Barriers: Vapor barrier in attic unknown
+Vapor Barriers: Attic vapor barrier - Unknown

 At the time of the inspection I could not determine if there was a vapor barrier separating the attic from the finished space below.
 A vapor barrier retards the transfer of moisture and gases into the house.